A Private View: the slow, purposeful restoration of a period-spanning house in Hastings’s Old Town

 When Hugo Macdonald’s partner, architect James Stevens, said that he could see them living together as long as they could each have their own study, Hugo worried they might have to end things.
 “I thought it would be impossible to find something like that in London,” the writer and design consultant says.
 “It felt like a very gentle letdown.”

 Thankfully, the couple decided to look further afield.
 In Hastings they found not only space enough for them both to work, but a creative community and the proximity to the sea that they craved.
-Like the “eclectic and enigmatic” town (as Hugo describes it) in which it sits, the house they moved to seven years ago is an amalgam of different ideas that records the passage of architectural periods and previous owners.
+Like the “eclectic and enigmatic” town (as Hugo describes it) in which it sits, the house they moved to seven years ago, currently for sale with Inigo, is an amalgam of different ideas that records the passage of architectural periods and previous owners.
 This slow and accretive development complements the pair’s sensitive approach, drawing on Hugo’s experience as brand director for Ilse Crawford’s studio, and James’s work with architectural salvage company Retrouvius.

 Hugo and James, who married last year, have never thought of the house as being finished.
 With each new antique chair or lamp, with every fireplace excavated and brought back into service, the house evolves.
 As it comes on to the market, they reflect on this organic and gradual process – and explain how the house has nurtured them too.